 Engagement with our stakeholders, including patients and scientific and provider communities, is central to our approach in rare neurodegenerative diseases.
-In 2021, we began ILLUMINATE, a natural history study of ALSP patients to better characterize the patient journey, inform our clinical trial design, and facilitate recruitment into our clinical trials.
-In December 2022, we reported interim data from the ongoing ILLUMINATE study comparing magnetic resonance imaging (MRI) findings and certain fluid biomarker levels in symptomatic ALSP participants versus prodromal (those with a confirmed CSF1R mutation and MRI findings but showing no clinical symptoms of ALSP) participants.
-At six months, volumetric MRI findings showed a greater disease progression for symptomatic ALSP participants versus prodromal participants, based on greater reductions in brain tissue volume and greater increases in white matter lesion and ventricular volume.
-Baseline levels of fluid biomarkers were found to be significantly different for ALSP participants including reduced sCSF1R levels for prodromal and symptomatic individuals versus healthy volunteers, and increased neurofilament light chain (NfL) levels by multiple-fold, indicative of active neurodegeneration, for symptomatic individuals versus prodromal and healthy individuals.
-In addition to ILLUMINATE, we established the world's first patient-facing ALSP informational website to build disease awareness and actively support patient advocacy organizations.
+We have established the world's first patient-facing ALSP informational website to build disease awareness and actively support patient advocacy organizations.
 Through this work, we have created a strong global network of key opinion leaders (KOLs), centers of excellence, and genetic counseling practices that each treat ALSP patients and work with families affected by the disease.
-In May 2023, we announced the launch of ALSPAware, a new program providing genetic testing and counseling services for the diagnosis of ALSP.
+In May 2023, we launched ALSPAware, a program providing no-cost genetic testing to aid in the diagnosis as well as supportive counseling services.
 Developed with both patients and healthcare providers in mind, the program includes a single gene confirmatory test for individuals with a family history of ALSP, as well as a custom gene panel available for physicians to use in diagnosing late onset neurodegenerative diseases.
 Trained genetic counselors are available to facilitate testing and discuss results, and participants will have access to a range of specialized information and services created to support participants and their families.
-By increasing access to genetic testing for both individuals and healthcare providers, we believe ALSPAware has the potential to help reduce initial misdiagnosis of this disease, while also providing appropriate disease management services for those living with ALSP.

-In addition to VGL101, we are developing VG-3927, a novel small molecule TREM2 agonist designed to be suitable for oral delivery to treat common neurodegenerative diseases associated with microglial dysfunction, with an initial focus on genetically defined subpopulations of AD.
-Genome wide association studies (GWAS) have shown that a specific mutation in a TREM2 variant (R47H) has one of the strongest associations with the development of AD, second in magnitude only to that associated with the apolipoprotein E4 (ApoE4) genotype.
-Our strategy in AD is to initially target genetically defined AD subpopulations with microglia dysregulation including those carrying TREM2 and other variants.
-Our small molecule candidate VG-3927 has a differentiated mechanism of action and binds to a different site than VGL101, providing potential additional optionality in positioning VG-3927 in different patient populations and potential differentiation from TREM2 antibody therapeutics.
+In addition to iluzanebart, we are developing VG-3927, our orally available small molecule TREM2 agonist for the treatment of common neurodegenerative diseases associated with microglial dysfunction, with initial development for the treatment of AD.
+Genome wide association studies (GWAS) have shown that a specific mutation in a TREM2 variant (R47H) is one of the strongest genetic risk factors for AD, second in magnitude only to that associated with the apolipoprotein E4 (ApoE4) genotype.
+Our precision medicine strategy in AD is to initially explore a biomarker response of VG-3927 in genetically defined AD subpopulations, including those carrying TREM2 and other variants.
+Our small molecule candidate VG-3927 has a different mechanism of action and binds to a different site than iluzanebart, providing potential optionality in positioning VG-3927 in different patient populations and potential differentiation from TREM2 antibody therapeutics.
 VG-3927 has been shown preclinically to be a highly active, selective and brain-penetrant small molecule TREM2 agonist and is designed to act as a molecular glue that potentiates the TREM2 signaling response to natural damage ligands.
-In preclinical testing, VG-3927 has demonstrated on-target TREM2 activation across both common and rare TREM2 variants.
-In September 2023, the FDA informed us that our IND application for VG-3927 was open and our Phase 1 clinical trial in healthy volunteers was allowed to proceed with a partial clinical hold related to maximum exposure limit.
-The FDA subsequently indicated that additional non-clinical data is needed in order to exceed the maximum exposure limit set by the FDA in the clinical trial.
-We are in the process of obtaining additional PK data and will work with the FDA to address the partial clinical hold.
+In preclinical testing, VG-3927 demonstrated on-target TREM2 activation across both common and rare TREM2 variants.
+Our Phase 1 clinical trial evaluating VG-3927 in healthy volunteers is proceeding with a partial clinical hold from the FDA related to maximum exposure limit.
+We are working with the FDA to address the partial clinical hold.
 Based on preclinical studies, we believe that the maximum exposure limit exceeds the predicted efficacious dose of VG-3927, and we do not currently anticipate any delay in the current development plans for VG-3927.
-Dosing commenced in the Phase 1 clinical trial evaluating VG-3927 in healthy volunteers in October 2023.
+In May 2024, we initiated an additional trial site in Australia to maintain optionality for our Phase 1 clinical trial.
 We plan to report an interim Phase 1 data readout for VG-3927 in healthy volunteers in mid-2024.

 We believe our microglia focus, precision medicine approach, and pipeline, which spans multiple modalities, strongly position us to become a differentiated leader in the neurodegenerative therapeutic space.
+Over time, we plan to expand our pipeline through internal discovery and development and/or through strategic collaborations or alliances with academic organizations or pharmaceutical or biotechnology companies.